longbinlai/academic-longbin/content/project/internal-project/gaia/index.md

 ---
-title: GAIA, A System for Interactive Analysis on Distributed Graphs Using a High-Level Language
+title: Interactive Analysis on Distributed Graphs Using Gremlin Language
 summary: GAIA (former name, Pegasus) is a distributed data-parallel compute engine based on the cyclic dataflow computation model.
 GAIA serves as the computation engine, lying at the core of the GraphScope system.
 Users can construct the computation via a directed acyclic graph (DAG), and easily run the job on their laptop or even a distributed environment across a cluster of computers.
 tags:
 - Distributed System